 Our Alzheimer’s and dementia care services generally include the following:

-- Companionship: Those suffering from these conditions can benefit greatly from good social companionship.
+- Companion Care: Those suffering from these conditions can benefit greatly from good social companionship.
 Our caregivers will develop a personal connection with your loved ones through conversations and engaging in their favorite hobbies and activities.
 Engaging in these activities will help improve their mood and stimulate their minds to slow memory loss.

 - Personal Care: We can help Alzheimer’s and dementia patients who cannot take care of themselves by assisting them with bathing, dressing, restroom usage, and incontinence care.